HenryXiloj/demos-gcp/cloudsql/composer-v3-cloud-sql-psc/README.md

-# Connecting Airflow 2 in Composer 3 to Cloud SQL via Private Service Connect (PSC)
+# Connecting Airflow 2 in Composer 3 to Cloud SQL via Private Service Connect (PSC) VPC Network.

 This project demonstrates how to connect Airflow 2 in Google Cloud Composer 3 to a Cloud SQL instance using Private Service Connect (PSC).
 It uses Terraform to set up the necessary infrastructure and provides instructions for configuring and running the connection.